365 day money back guarantee

 Ever wondered how the food you consume turns to stool?
 It’s the magic of magnesium!
 It draws water into the intestines through osmosis, resulting in softened stool for easy passage.
 This function promotes healthy bowel movement, ensuring you don’t suffer constipation, bloating, or other irritations due to a poor-functioning gut.
 Additionally, voiding stool helps eliminate toxins from the body, preventing the accumulation of harmful bacteria and supporting a balanced gut microbiome.

 Magnesium also facilitates muscle contraction and relaxation.
 How is this function beneficial to gastrointestinal health?
-The digestive process requires gut motlity for bowel movement, which rely on gut muscles.
+The digestive process requires gut motility for bowel movement, which rely on gut muscles.
 Therefore, the more functional they are, the better the gut works.
 Magnesium’s anti-inflammatory properties further support the gut by helping alleviate gut disorders, hyperacidity-related discomforts, and bacteria imbalances.
 Foods rich in magnesium include:

 • Almonds